tensorflow/tflite-micro/tensorflow/lite/micro/kernels/ethos_u/README.md

 The TFLM runtime will dispatch workloads to Ethos-U when it encounters an Ethos-U custom op in the tflite file.
 See an ASCII art example below.
-The Ethos-U custom op is added by a tool called Ethos-U Vela and contains information the Ethos-U hardware need to execute the workload.
+The Ethos-U custom op is added by a tool called Ethos-U Vela and contains information the Ethos-U hardware needs to execute the workload.
 More info in the [Vela repository](https://gitlab.arm.com/artificial-intelligence/ethos-u/ethos-u-vela).

 ```